Nudity, Body Odour, and Social Perception

 Neither clothed nor unclothed environments are inherently superior without appropriate management.

-9. Policy and Operational Recommendations
+9. Operational Considerations

-9.1 Hygiene Standards
+9.1 Hygiene Practices

-9.2 Environmental Design
+9.3 Environmental Design

-9.3 Communication
+9.4 Communication

-• Clear articulation of hygiene expectations
+Clear articulation of hygiene expectations and evidence-based explanations may support consistent behavioural outcomes.

 10. Conclusion

-11. Limitations
+12. Limitations

 This paper is based on a multidisciplinary synthesis of existing research rather than controlled experimental studies conducted specifically within naturist environments.
-As such, conclusions are drawn from established findings in dermatology, microbiology, textile science, and behavioural research, applied to the context of nudity and clothing practices.

 Body odour is influenced by a wide range of individual variables, including genetics, diet, health status, medication use, and personal hygiene routines.
-These factors vary significantly between individuals and are not controlled within this analysis.

 References